 Tent Poles

-Poles are generally made of aluminum and are mainly constructed with an elasticated inner cord which allows for easy folding and storage.
+Poles are usually aluminum with an elasticated inner cord, which makes folding and storage easy.

-…color-coded poles – they match to different parts of the tent, so that setup is more straightforward.
+They match to different parts of the tent, so setup is more straightforward.

 The good news is:

-If you do happen to break a pole, most outdoor shops sell replacement items or repair kits.
+If you break a pole, most outdoor shops sell replacements or repair kits.

 Groundsheet

-Durability is the watchword here.
-The fabric needs to be sturdy and must be fully waterproof.
+The fabric needs to be sturdy and fully waterproof.

-Backpacking and some Technical Tents will feature a removable groundsheet to save weight.
+Backpacking and some technical tents feature a removable groundsheet to save weight.

 Doors